List of Punisher supporting characters: Lynn Michaels

+Lynn Michaels was a police officer who teamed up with Castle to take down a serial rapist and later quit the force to become a vigilante.

 Martin Soap

+Martin Soap was secretly allied with the Punisher and gave him information on his targets from the police database.

 Max

 Max is an attack dog owned by the Punisher.
 Created by Mike Baron, he first appeared in The Punisher vol. 2 #54 (Nov.
 1991).
 Max was a puppy that was picked up off the street to be trained as an attack dog.
 One day a local gang broke into the building Max was kept in and attacked the crooks.
 The Punisher arrived and defeated the last one before adopting the dog as his own.
 Since then, Max had become a close companion to Frank Castle and even Micro to an extent.
 Even when Max was stolen away to be trained in dog fights, he never forgot his true master and was quick to return to him.

 Max in other media

-Max appears in season two of Daredevil played by dog actor Bull.
-The Punisher rescues Max from the Kitchen Irish after gunning down the majority of them.
-Later, Finn Cooley kidnaps Max and threatens to torture him if Frank does not give up the location of his money.
-What happens to Max afterward is unknown.
+Max appears in the second season of Daredevil, portrayed by dog actor Bull.
+The Punisher rescues Max from the Kitchen Irish after killing the majority of them.
+Finn Cooley later kidnaps Max and threatens to torture him if Frank does not give up the location of his money.